 Add the kangkong leaves and pour in the sauce.
 The kangkong will fill up the pan but don’t worry, it will wilt down as it cooks.

 Toss to coat evenly until the sauce thickens slightly and the kangkong is well-coated.
-Taste and adjust seasoning as necessary.
+Taste and adjust the seasoning as necessary.

 As an option, garnish with fried garlic or shallots before serving.
 Enjoy your Adobong Kangkong with steamed white rice or Sinangag.